 TCP Binary has a setting Prefix.
-It is possible to set Prefix 1, Prefix 2 or Prefix 3.
-These prefixes can be used seperately or in unison.
+It is possible to set Prefix 1, Prefix 2, or Prefix 3.
+These prefixes can be used separately or in unison.
 To configure this setting a value from 0 to 255 in decimal has to be entered.
-Device will convert this value to HEX and compare the 1st, 2nd or 3rd byte from incoming data.
-If the values do not match, device will not accept incoming data.
+The device will convert this value to HEX and compare the 1st, 2nd, or 3rd byte from incoming data.
+If the values do not match, the device will not accept incoming data.